-Memorial Medical Center will host a free seminar on advanced diagnostics for the aging spine at 6 p.m.
-Thursday, Dec.
-3, in the Memorial Center for Learning and Innovation.
+Memorial Medical Center will host a free seminar on arterial disease at 5:30 p.m.
+Monday, Feb.
+1, in the Memorial Center for Learning and Innovation.

 Three healthcare organizations – two hospitals and an ambulance service – are the newest members of the Quality Alliance Patient Safety Organization, part of the Midwest Healthcare Quality Alliance based in Springfield.